-- Joined a goodbye party for the mobile network above in the early 2000s.
+- Joined a goodbye party for the mobile network mentioned above in the early 2000s.

-- Knew what happened when you send a 12-impulse on telephones using a 16kHz unit counter – and used it as a prank frequently.
+- Knew what happened after emitting a 12-impulse on an analogue fixed telephone line when a 16kHz unit counter was attached – and used it as a prank frequently.

 - Was collecting pagers and SIM cards of GSM networks which ceased to exist, such as Quam or Libertel.

-- Possessed a record player which actually had two speeds and no pitch slider and no red dot on the cartridge… …and tuned the device by adding a homebrew pitch slider when he was 10
+- Possessed a record player which actually had two speeds and no pitch slider and no “I can afford it” red dot on the cartridge… …and tuned the device by adding a homebrew pitch slider when he was 10

 …one might have a partial impression of me as a child.